Things to Avoid if You Suffer from High Blood Pressure

-Butter and margarine are commonly used to prepare and serve with food.
-However, they have high sodium and fat content that affect arterial health.
+Butter and margarine are common ingredients to prepare and serve food.
+However, they have a high sodium and fat content that affects arterial health.
 You can reduce your consumption of these products to small quantities, or you can opt to use olive oil as an alternative.

-Avoid eating dried or salted meatsYou should avoid eating dehydrated meats and other products that are available in stores.
-These foods usually have very high sodium content, which allows them to be preserved for longer periods of time.
+Avoid eating dried or salted meatsYou should avoid eating dehydrated meats and other products you can find in stores.
+These foods usually have a very high sodium content, which allows them hold up for longer periods of time.

 Salad dressings and condiments